Tech

 Too Many Websites

 Many of us run to our phones to look something up several times a day, and we likely don’t close those tabs.
-In fact, we may not want to close those tabs out.
-Many of us like to use them as information-keepers.
+We may not want to close those tabs out.
+Many of us like to use them as information keepers.
 The more tabs you keep open, the more it occupies your RAM, which can cause your phone to crash or freeze.
 As such, it is much better to bookmark tabs you wish to return to in the future rather than keep them open on your browser.

 Unnoticed Damage

-Despite the fact that we always have our phones beside us, we might not realize everything they go through on a daily basis.
+Even though we always have our phones beside us, we might not realize everything they go through daily.
 We tend to see our phones as indestructible, and while they are quite durable, they can still face considerable harm.
-A drop of your phone can result in unnoticed internal damage that can suddenly cause your phone to run slower.
+A drop in your phone can result in unnoticed internal damage that can suddenly cause your phone to run slower.
 That is why you should have a durable phone holder and screen protector on at all times.